biopython/biopython.github.io/wiki/Building_a_release.md

 `   C:\python33\python setup.py build`
 `   C:\python33\python setup.py test`

-If you are using a modern MinGW compiler, then distutils of Python 2.6/7 will use an option (-mno-cywgin) that is deprecated and will break gcc.
+If you are using MinGW, do not forget to add --compiler=mingw32.
+Also If you are using a \*modern\* MinGW compiler, then distutils of Python 2.6/7 will use an option (-mno-cywgin) that is deprecated and will break gcc.
 A possible solution is to [edit distutils](http://bugs.python.org/issue12641)

 Running the tests simultaneously is risky, as two threads may both try